 Summer Reading Program, Barnes & Noble

 Children, Grades 1-6, can earn a FREE book by participating in the Summer Reading Program at Barnes & Noble.
 Children can download the journal or pick one up at their local store which asks children to answer questions about the books they have read.
-After completing the journal on eight books, they can select a book from the list.
-Details to come soon!
+After completing the journal on eight books, they can select a FREE book from the list.
+This event is going on now!

 Summer Reading Contest, New York Times

 Most reading lists focus on developing an appreciation and passion for reading; however, teenagers are on the cusp of expanding their reading comprehension by reading The New York Times.
 NYT has announced it’s 11th year of the Summer Reading Contest which invites children ages 13-19 to answer the question: What has interested you most in the New York Times this week and why?
 Every Friday, starting June 12, NYT will announce a winner and publish their writing on the blog.
 The contest runs through August 21 and is impressive for their resume if a student is published in the New York Times.